 Salutation

-After providing the most accurate header information, begin your letter with a formal salutation addressed to the receiver of the letter using their correct name and designation/title.
-Including an appropriate salutation in your permission letter for an event is vital in establishing rapport with the letter’s receiver, and it sets the right tone for the rest of the letter.
+After providing the most accurate header information, begin your permission letter with a formal salutation addressed to the recipient of the letter using their correct name and designation/title.
+Including an appropriate salutation in your letter is vital in establishing rapport with the letter’s receiver, and it sets the right tone for the rest of the letter.

 Dear Ms. Marylyn Angelou,